 The Applicant must identify who will be the owner of the Common Open Space and who will be responsible for maintaining the Common Open Space and facilities located thereon if that will be someone other than the owner of the Common Open Space.
-If a homeowners association will be the owner, membership in the association must be mandatory and will be required by deed covenants for all homeowners in the subdivision and their successors.
+If a homeowners' association will be the owner, membership in the homeowners association must be mandatory and will be required by deed covenants for all homeowners in the subdivision and their successors.
 If a homeowners association is the owner, it must have lien authority to ensure the collection of assessments from all members.
-The cost and responsibility for maintaining the open space and any facilities located thereon shall be borne by the owner.
+The cost and responsibility for maintaining the Common Open Sspace and any facilities located thereon shall be borne by the owner.

-Ownership of Common Open Space.
-The Applicant must identify who will be the owner of the Common Open Space and who will be responsible for maintaining the Common Open Space and facilities located thereon if that will be someone other than the owner of the Common Open Space.
-If a homeowners association will be the owner, membership in the association must be mandatory and will be required by deed covenants for all homeowners in the subdivision and their successors.
-If a homeowners association is the owner, it must have lien authority to ensure the collection of assessments from all members.
-The cost and responsibility for maintaining the Common Open Space and any facilities located thereon shall be borne by the owner.

-(2) Management of Common Open Space.

-(3) The aApplicant must submit a plan for management of Common Open Space and common facilities that:

-(ia) Allocates responsibility and standards for the maintenance of the Common ΘO pen S pace and any facilities located thereon, including provisions for ongoing maintenance and for any required long-term capital improvements;

-(iib) Estimates the costs and staffing requirements needed for maintenance and operation of, and insurance for, the Common Θ pen Sspace, and outlines the means by which such funding will be obtained or provided;

-(iiie) Provides that any changes to the plan must be approved by the Planning Board; and

-(ivd) Provides for the enforcement of the plan.

-(3) Legal Instrument for Protection of Common Open Space.
+- (2) Management of Common Open Space. - (3) The aApplicant must submit a plan for management of Common Open Space and common facilities that: - (a) Allocates responsibility and standards for the maintenance of the Common \odot Open Sepace and any facilities located thereon, including provisions for ongoing maintenance and for any required long-term capital improvements; - (b) Estimates the costs and staffing requirements needed for maintenance and operation of, and insurance for, the Common Open Sspace, and outlines the means by which such funding will be obtained or provided; - (c) Provides that any changes to the plan must be approved by the Planning Board; and - (d) Provides for the enforcement of the plan. - (3) Legal Instrument for Protection of Common Open Space.